Can You Wear Basketball Shoes on Concrete? (7 FAQs Answered)

 The lifespan of a basketball shoe is dependent upon many factors, but mainly you have to look at how much wear and tear they endure during their use.

 If you wear your basketball shoes every day, six days a week (not recommended), then they will probably last less than a year.
-If you only use them for an hour or two weekly, however, then they may well last several years.

 If you wear basketball shoes outside only (versus inside of a gym or court), then they can last considerably longer because they aren’t exposed to sweat, abrasive floors, etc.

 Inside a court or gym, sneakers can last three months to a year; outside they could last five years+.
-It all depends upon how much you use them and what type of environment they are subjected to.

 Regular maintenance is essential for any athletic shoe, but particularly with those used for basketball.